guanshi1688/longview-archive/docs/essays/notes/english/Architecture/10-globalization-and-the-limits-of-value-capture.md

-# Globalization and the Limits of Value Capture
+# 10｜Globalization and the Limits of Value Capture

 Globalization did not only move goods across borders.
 It also created systems for capturing value across distance.